opensuiwallet/chrome-kit-docs/docs/components/ConnectButton.md

 ## Description

-ConnectButton is the entry for users to connect their wallet.

-It manages the cycle of wallet connection, such as launching the wallet-select modal, displaying info of the account and showing the disconnect button when connected.
+ConnectButton is a component with UI, which has bound events and can be released to the page to directly connect to the wallet plug-in.

-We recommend using `ConnectButton` component to integrate OpenSui wallet kit 🥳 But you can customize your own ConnectButton with our api, check [#Use Hooks Only](/docs/tutorial/hooks-only) for details.
+We recommend using `ConnectButton` component to integrate OpenSui wallet kit.
+You can also customize the ConnectButton with our api, check [#Use Hooks Only](/tutorial/hooks-only) for details.

 ## Examples